|Nutritional Guidelines (per serving)|

-- It is important the chiles you use are red in order to yield the proper color of piri piri.
-If you are using fresh red chiles, chop them roughly.
-If you really want to make this authentic, find yourself the tiny "bird's eye" chiles, which are very, very hot.
-Any hot chile will do, though.
+- It is important the chilies you use are red in order to yield the proper color of piri piri.
+If you are using fresh red chilies, chop them roughly.
+If you really want to make this authentic, find yourself the tiny "bird's eye" chilies, which are very, very hot.
+Any hot chili will do, though.

 - If marinating meat, such as chicken, with piri piri sauce, be sure to let it sit for about an hour so it can properly absorb into the meat.